jholdstock/Decred-Bug-Bounty-Proposal/README.md

   - Form a core team that decides on any payout above 500$.
 (Anything below this can be given out at their discretion)

-We might need to do some social media posts to get the wordout.
+We will need to do some social media posts to get the wordout.

 Setup a "Thank you" page in the "decred.org" website to publicly appreciate the people who have found valid vulnerabilities.